-PACE Climate Survey responses will be kept confidential to the extent possible; however, there are exceptions when information may be shared.
+PACE Climate Survey responses will be kept confidential to the extent possible; however, there are rare exceptions when information may be shared.
+Personalized information such as email and IP addresses will not be reported to your institution except in rare circumstances.
 For example, information may be relayed to appropriate personnel in the event there is a safety concern.
-Any results from demographic categories with fewer than seven respondents will automatically be redacted.
-Personalized information such as email and IP addresses will not generally be reported to your institution.
-Any phrasing or sentences in the openended responses that may reveal the identity of the survey respondent will be removed.
+When results are reported by demographic category, responses from demographic groups with fewer than seven respondents will not be reported.
+All responses will be included when results are not reported by demographic categories.
+Any phrasing or sentences in the open-ended responses that may reveal the identity of the survey respondent will be edited to protect the identity of the respondent.